solid-contrib/Explaining-the-Vision-Panel/articles.md

 * "He is also an editor of the **Solid specification**.
 Bingham oversees both the technology and creative divisions at Janeiro Digital, which he co-founded with his brother Jonathan Bingham (CEO).
 The Binghams are working with inventor of the World Wide Web **Sir Tim Berners-Lee** and his startup Inrupt to define the commercial market, ecosystem, and **enterprise platforms for Solid**, which aims to **decentralize the business model of the Web**. "

 2019-10-26 [Wall Street Journal: Tech Giants Have Hijacked the Web.
 It’s Time for a Reboot.](https://www.wsj.com/articles/tech-giants-have-hijacked-the-web-its-time-for-a-reboot-11572062420)
+* Article couldn' t be reviewed because behind a paywall (only for sucscribers)

 2019-10-23 [PC Magazine: Tim Berners-Lee: IT Leaders Must Build Values into Their Companies and Systems](https://www.pcmag.com/article/371488/tim-berners-lee-it-leaders-must-build-values-into-their-com)
 * mentions big tech